bfeif/personal-website/content/posts/refactoring.md

 At the beginning of this post, I started with the anecdote of a programmer lamenting to themselves that their code "takes an exercise in archaeology to figure out how things work, to the point that they wish they could start again from a blank slate."
 And this raises a curious question -- when do you know whether to start over, or to refactor?

 This is always a tough question, and it rarely has a clear-cut answer.
-In writing software, as in nurturing human relationships, healing and rebuilding can often be more difficult than starting over, but is usually more robust and is almost always far more rewarding.
+In writing software, as in nurturing human relationships, healing and rebuilding can often be more difficult than starting over -- but it is usually more robust and is almost always far more rewarding.
 Refactoring enables us to discover higher levels of internal design in the things we have already created, rendering us both more respectful of the past and more robust to the future.

 ---